evkx/evkx.github.io/content/guides/evsearch/_index.md

 - [Energy charged after 25 minutes from 10%](/evsearch/?sortOrder=EnergyCharged10Percent25Min)
 - [Energy charged after 30 minutes from 10%](/evsearch/?sortOrder=EnergyCharged10Percent30Min)

 ## Filters

-The EV database offer various filters that can let you set requiremenst a car need to fullfill to be listed
+The EV database offer various filters that can let you set requiremenst a car need to fullfill to be listed.

+The most common filters are on top while you find a lot of others under advanced filters.

 ### Brand